timcdlucas/translucent_interpretable_ML_review/translucent.md

 Their full potential us therefore not being realised.
 One important step for this to occur is for ecologists to be more clear about the purposes of their analyses; is a well defined hypothesis being tested, is a dataset being explored for potential relationships to drive hypothesis generation, or is prediction the main focus.
 This clarity makes it possible to be clear about the trade-offs in any statistical analysis and to use the most effective tools given the desired outcomes.
-Using simple linear models is often not optimal if discovery of relationships or predictions are the aim; if a formal hypothesis is being tested random forests are unlikely to be the best choice.
+Using simple linear models is often not optimal if discovery of relationships or predictions are the aim; if a formal hypothesis is being tested Random Forests are unlikely to be the best choice.
 Finally, being clear about the aims allows sensible planning on how data will be used in the longer term.
 If the aim is to discover some relationships and then formally test them, the best use of a given dataset may be to split it and use half for disovery and half for hypothesis testing.
 This workflow would not occur to an analyst who was unclear about their task.